World Chess Championship 1984–1985: 1984–1985 Championship match

-Then the match was ended without result by Florencio Campomanes, the President of the World Chess Federation, and a new match was announced to start a few months later.
-The termination was controversial, as both players stated that they preferred the match to continue.
+The match was ended without result by Florencio Campomanes, the President of the World Chess Federation, 5–3 in favor of Karpov, and a new match was announced to start a few months later.
+The termination was controversial, as both players stated that they preferred for the match to continue.
+There was speculation that Campomanes had made the decision due to political pressure.
 Announcing his decision at a press conference, Campomanes cited the health of the players, which had been strained by the length of the match (5 months: 10 September 1984 to 8 February 1985).
+This match remains the first and only world championship match to be called off without a result.

-The restarted match (the World Chess Championship 1985) was best of 24, with the champion (Karpov) to retain his title if the match was tied 12–12.
-Because Karpov's two-point lead from the 1984 match was wiped out, Karpov was granted the right of a return match (the World Chess Championship 1986) if he lost.
+The restarted match (the World Chess Championship 1985) was best of 24.
+Kasparov won 13–11.

-The 1984 match became the first, and so far only, world championship match to be abandoned without result.
-Karpov would later say that, if he had won this match 6-0, Kasparov would never have become world champion, because he was too emotional.
-On the other hand, Raymond Keene felt that Kasparov showed "an astonishing buoyancy and resilience of spirit".
+In 2020, Karpov said that if he had won this match 6–0, Kasparov would never have become world champion, because he was too emotional.